Dutta-1124/Dutta-1124/README.md

 - 💬 Ask me about R-Studio, Statistics,Machine Learning & Tableau etc..

-- 📫 How to reach me: JUST CALL ME BRO !
+- 📫 How to reach me: JUST CALL ME BRO!!

-- 😄 Pronouns: He/His

 - ⚡ Fun fact: Bcom computer Science Graduate in Love with field of Data Science !